philanc/slua/README.md

 slua still respects the environment variables LUA_PATH and LUA_CPATH.

-### Extension mechanism

-`srlua` by Luiz Henrique de Figueiredo (lhf@tecgraf.puc-rio.br) is included.
-As put by its author, this is a self-running Lua interpreter.
-It is meant to be combined with a Lua program  into a single, stand-alone program that  will execute the given Lua program when it is run.

-It has been slightly modified:

-* The executable `srlua` has been renamed `sluarun` to prevent any confusion with the original.

-* It is statically built (do `make sluarun`).
-It is used exactly as the original `srlua`.
-See the target `sluarun` in the Makefile.

-* The additional slua libraries are also built in `sluarun`.

 ### Installation

 There is no installation.
 The slua executable is static.
 It can be placed and executed anywhere.